Aloe vera: benefits, dosage, contraindications

 Aloe vera.

-Effect of aloe vera gel to healing of burn wound a clinical and histologic study.
+Effect of aloe vera gel on healing of burn wounds: a clinical and histologic study.

 Aloe versus silver sulfadiazine creams for second-degree burns: a randomized controlled study.